SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Introduction

-{}Our results show that all systems perform considerably better on the synthetically constructed (differences in Spearman correlation of up to 78), highlighting the need for more specialized approaches to make semantic difference recognition applicable in real-world settings.
+{}Our results highlight the need for more specialized approaches to make semantic difference recognition applicable in real-world settings and point towards the limitations of synthetic benchmarking in general, where strong performance can mask a failure to generalize.